Information on the different types of alcohol licences available and guidance on how to apply for them.

 Changes to alcohol licensing forms

-On 31 October 2012, 2 new forms were published relating to the provisions of early morning restriction orders.
+On 31 October 2012, 2 new forms were published about the provisions of early morning restriction orders.

 Six forms and one notice were updated on 1 October 2012: